Locally finite solvable Lie algebras of derivations: Abstract

 \section{Abstract}

-Let $X$ be an affine variety and $\fh\subset\Lie(\Aut(X))$ be a solvable Lie subalgebra generated by a finite collection of locally finite Lie subalgebras.
+Let $X$ be an affine variety.
+The local finiteness of a Lie subalgebra $\fh\subset\Lie(\Aut(X))$ is equivalent to the existence of an algebraic subgroup $G\subset\Aut(X)$ such that $\fh\subset\Lie(G)$.
+Let $\fh$ be a solvable Lie subalgebra of $\Lie(\Aut(X))$ generated by a finite collection of locally finite Lie subalgebras.
 The authors of \cite{AZ25b} wondered whether $\fh$ is itself locally finite.
-Here we present some criteria for the local finiteness of $\fh$.
-Under a certain additional assumption, we answer this question in the affirmative in the particular case where $X$ is the affine plane $\AA^2$.
+After presenting some criteria for the local finiteness of $\fh$, we answer this question in the affirmative in the particular case where $X$ is the affine plane $\AA^2$.

 \subjclass[2020]{Primary 14J50, 17B66; \ Secondary 14R10, 17B45, 22E65} \keywords{Affine varieties, automorphism group, Lie algebra, solvable subalgebra, derivation, vector field, locally finite}

 { }